Solar farm project powers Victoria’s renewable energy industry

 Providence Asset Group CEO Henry Sun said for the Victorian communities hosting the solar farms there are potential opportunities for local investment in the projects, and the prospect of cheaper electricity under a future power purchase agreement.

-“Providence recognises the enormous opportunities that exist in our regions and we’re excited to be partnering with regional communities and offering opportunities for more affordable energy and even local investment,” he said.
+“PAG recognises the enormous opportunities that exist in our regions and we’re excited to be partnering with regional communities and offering opportunities for more affordable energy and even local investment,” he said.

 The Victorian Government has set a renewable energy target of 50 per cent by 2030 and a long-term target of zero net emissions by 2050.